matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 whose conversation contents is not decryptable or interceptable on any of the participating homeservers.

-End-to-end crypto is still being designed and prototypes - notes on the design may be found at https://lwn.net/Articles/634144/
+End-to-end crypto is still being designed and prototyped - notes on the design may be found at https://lwn.net/Articles/634144/